 A screenshot from a data collection music database

-Since great successes were achieved in the fields of computer vision over the last decade using AI and neural networks (face recognition would just be one of many notable examples), it seems natural to take advantage of the accomplishments in computer vision and apply them to our case of audio analysis.
+Since great successes were achieved in the fields of computer vision over the last decade using AI and machine learning (face recognition is just one of the many notable examples), it seems natural to take advantage of the accomplishments in computer vision and apply them to our case of AI audio analysis.

 That’s why we want to turn our audio data into images.
 By utilizing computer vision methods, our neural network can “look” at the spectrograms and try to identify patterns there.